-The Seller's aim is to ensure Mahala presents a high quality appearance in its built form, landscaping and overall streetscape.
+LWP's aim is to ensure Mahala presents a high quality appearance in its built form, landscaping and overall streetscape.

-2. Site Considerations 2.1 Local Development Plans 2.2 Orientation directly abutting a public reserve is as follows: 1.
+2. Site Considerations

+2.1 Local Development Plans 2.2 Orientation • Unless varied by a Local Development Plan, the nominated primary elevation for homes directly abutting a public reserve is as follows: 1.
 Laneway Lots: The public reserve is considered as the primary elevation.
-2. Street or Mews Lots: The public reserve is considered as the secondary elevation, however homes will be required to provide habitable rooms, an outdoor living area and architectural features to the rear elevation. • Homes nominated as "Dual Frontage" will provide primary elevation requirements to both street and public reserve elevations. • Unless varied by a Local Development Plan, homes are required to provide at least one main living area with access to north / north east or eastern sun.
-Exceptions may be granted for homes facing north or homes on lots less than 12m frontage.
-2.3 Site Classification • Geotechnical classification testing cannot be performed until the civil works are completed.
-3. Streetscape and Building Design
+Street or Mews Lots: The public reserve is considered as the secondary elevation, however homes will be required to provide habitable rooms, an outdoor living area and architectural features to the rear elevation. • Homes nominated as "Dual Frontage" will provide primary elevation requirements to both street and public reserve elevations. • Unless varied by a Local Development Plan, homes are required to provide at least one main living area with access to north / north east or eastern sun.
+Exceptions may be granted for homes facing north or homes on lots less than12m frontage.
+2.3 Site Classification Geotechnical classification testing cannot be performed until the civil works are completed.